debug-sharp/desharp/README.md

 ## What Is Dumped Or Logged

+- variables
-- dumped variables
+  - always is rendered/logged the dumped variable:-)
+  - dump is rendered with configurable return flag (to return dumped result as string)
-  - dumper variable is always rendered :-)
+  - dump or log is rendered with configurable:
-  - dump is rendered with optional source location call
+    - source location call (default: `false`)
-  - dump is rendered with optional dump depth (default: 3)
+    - dump depth (default: `3`)
-  - dump is rendered with optional maximum string length
+    - maximum string length (default: `1024`)
-  - dump is rendered with optional return flag (to return dumped result as string)

 - exceptions
+  - dump or log has always rendered
-  - rendered in dump and log is exception message, process and thread id
+    - exception message, process and thread id
-  - rendered in dump and log is file and line, where exception has been thrown (only if source code is possible to target by `*.PDB` file, there is rendered
+    - file and line, where exception has been dumped, logged or thrown (only if source code is possible to target by `*.PDB` file, there is rendered
       a few lines from source code, where the  `Debug.dump()` or `Debug.Log()` has been called or where `Exception` has been thrown)
-  - rendered in dump and log is also exception callstack (with editor opener links in web dump or in html log)
+    - exception callstack
+      (with editor opener links in web dump or in html log)
-  - rendered in dump and log are all inner exceptions inside
+    - all inner exceptions inside the given exception
-  - exceptions in web environment:
+  - exceptions in web environment has always rendered:
     - requested URL, all http request headers and client IP
-    - rendered are all loaded assemblies
+    - all loaded assemblies
-    - different dump rendering for catched and not catched exceptions:
+    - there are different dump rendering for catched and not catched exceptions:
       - if optional flag for catched exception is `true`, exception is rendered as openable exception in floating bar in left bottom screen corner
 	  - if optional flag for catched exception is `false`, exception is rendered over whole browser window immediately with possibility to close it back into floating bar

 --------------------------------------------------------------------

-#### Log calls possibilities
-- log level (file name)
-- rendered process/thread/request id
-- rendered current dump/log time (from `DateTime.Now`)
-- rendered callstack, where was `Debug.Log()` used or where `Exception` has been thrown
-- if exception has been caused by another exception (inner exceptions)
-  - there is automatically rendered source exception object hash
-    (if source code is possible to target by *.PDB file, there is rendered
-    a few lines from source code, where the `Debug.Log()` has been used or
-	where `Exception` has been thrown)

 ## Configuration

+You can configure the `Desharp` utility by:
+- `app.config` or `web.config`
-You can configure by `app.config`/`web.config` or directly by calling `Debug.Configure()`:
+- anytime directly by calling `Debug.Configure()` from any thread

+You can configure:
-- if debugging is enabled or not (enabled by default)
+- if dumping/debugging is enabled or not (enabled by default after nuget package installation)
-- debug IPs to enable debugging only for list of client IPs (no ips by default)
+- debug IPs to enable debugging only for listed client IPs (localhost IPs by default)
-- logs directory (app root if not defined)
+- logs directory (`~/Logs` by default, relative from app root)
-- log files format:
+- logs file format:
+  - html (`*.html`, by default in config file for all apps)
-  - text (*.log, by default)
+  - text (`*.log`, by default for desktop apps if config file is missing)
-  - html (*.html)
 - logging levels:
-  - debug (by default)
+  - debug (by default for all variables)
-  - exception
+  - exception (by default for logged exceptions)
   - info
   - notice
   - warning